-Citation with stable link: Philip A. Harland, 'Barbarian wisdom: Dio of Prusa on barbarians’ innate knowledge of god (late first century CE),' Last modified December 27, 2022, http://philipharland.com/Blog/?p=7211.
+Citation with stable link: Philip A. Harland, 'Barbarian wisdom: Dio of Prusa on barbarians’ innate knowledge of god (late first century CE),' Ethnic Relations and Migration in the Ancient World, last modified December 27, 2022, http://philipharland.com/Blog/?p=7211.

-Ancient author: Dio Chrysostom of Prusa, Oration 12 (link to Greek text and full translation).
+Ancient author: Dio Chrysostom of Prusa, Oration 12 (link).

 Comments: In this speech, Dio of Prusa (in Bithynia) ostensibly addresses an audience in front of the statue of Zeus (created by Pheidias) at Olympia (probably written in 97 CE).
 He uses the opportunity to express some key Stoic philosophical views that emerge from the notion that logos or “reason” is the organizing principal of the universe that infiltrates the world we live in, (Dio’s views overlap with both Stoic and Cynic perspectives in his other writings).
 Particularly important for the notion of wise barbarians is his argument that all humans – both Greeks and barbarians – are born with an innate knowledge of god.

 However, to complicate matters, he frames this point within another idea that we find in some other authors, such Marcus Terentius Varro in his Antiquities of Human and Divine Things as reported by Augustine, City of God 4.27 and 6.2-6.
 This is the so called “tripartite theology” (cf. Strabo, Geography 1.2.7-8).
 It seems that the initial three-fold idea referred to three systems for understanding the gods, with each corresponding to a role.
 There were the gods as explained (1) by poets in mythology; (2) by civic priests and lawgivers in ancestral custom or law; (3) and, by philosophers through allegorical interpretation, physics, logic, and ethics (see Varro in Augustine).